ArkProjectNFTs/ark-services/ark-lambdas/apigw/README.md

 To allow easy testing with mocking, the lambda must be built with a context that bundle all the dependencies on external trait.

-Take the example of `lambda-get-collection`:
+Take the example of `lambda-get-contract`:

 ```rust
 struct Ctx<P> {